Introduction

 This is the nearest Zip World location to us, located just south of Llanrwst and north of Betws-y-Coed.

-Here you will find the Fforest Coaster, a Zip Safari and the Treetop Nets.
+Here you will find the Fforest Coaster which takes you through woodland at speeds of 25mph and is the UK’s only alpine coaster of its kind, aswell as Zip Safari and the Treetop Nets.

-Also at Forest Adventures is Plummet - another world first which sees you drop through a trap door over 100ft high to experience the closest thing to freefall!
+Also at this location is Plummet - another world first which sees you drop through a trap door over 100ft high to experience the closest thing to freefall!

 Whether you want a leisurely ride on forest tracks or more exhilarating downhill MTB action there is something for everyone.

-The Gwydir Mawr & Bach trails are just two miles from our B&B in Trefriw and they offer you big climbs, thrilling descents, brilliant singletrack and amazing scenery.
+These mountain biking trails within Gwydir Forest are just two miles from our B&B in Trefriw and they both offer big climbs, thrilling descents, brilliant singletrack and amazing scenery.

-If you need mountain bike rental we recommend:
+If you wish to rent a mountain bike locally then we recommend:

-• Snowdonia Bikes - they hire e-mountain bikes in nearby Llanrwst
+Snowdonia Bikes - they hire out e-mountain bikes in nearby Llanrwst

 Enjoy stunning views on your ride such as this one near Trefriw in North Wales

-Antur Stiniog in Blaenau Ffestiniog has downhill MTB trails with 14 routes graded green to black and the best mountain bike uplift service in the UK.
+In Blaenau Ffestiniog, Antur Stiniog has downhill MTB trails with 14 routes graded green to black and it is one of the best mountain bike uplift services in the UK.

-Coed-y-Brenin Forest Park has various trails on forest tracks catering for everyone from complete beginners to experts craving fast, flowing single track, and a skills area to practice in!
+Near Dolgellau, Coed-y-Brenin has various trails on forest tracks catering for everyone from complete beginners to experts craving fast, flowing single track, and a skills area to practice in!

 As keen cyclists ourselves we are happy to advise you where to head, and bike storage and washing facilities are available at our B&B.

-For more advice and inspiration why not read our blog on the best mountain biking centres in North Wales.
+For more advice and inspiration why not read our blog on the best mountain biking locations in North Wales.

 3. Go Below Underground Caving Adventures